1

 (Lemaître is

-(aka Friedmann-Einstein; was latter’s 1st choice after rejecting his
+(aka the Friedmann-Einstein; was latter’s 1st choice after rejecting his

 1917 model) |